Skip to contents

-through those design decisions, with small runnable checks you can do on your own data first to evaluate dimensions, the number of strata, and the analytic sample
+Most of the decisions that make or break a MAIHDA analysis are taken before any model is fitted: which dimensions define the strata, how many cells that implies, and whether the sample can populate them.
+This vignette walks through those design decisions, with small runnable checks you can do on your own data first to evaluate the dimensions, the number of strata, and the analytic sample.

 Is MAIHDA the right tool?